-All deposits at the 31 March 2002 totalling £2,284m (31 March 2001 : £3,013m) related to repo transactions secured by marketable securities.
-All deposits by banks had a maturity of 3 months or less, but none were repayable on demand.
+Deposits largely relate to repo transactions secured by marketable securities.
+All deposits had a maturity of 3 months or less, but none were repayable on demand.

 Securities that have been 'sold' with an agreement to repurchase (repo) continue to be shown within stock totals.